gardener/gardener-extension-provider-aws/docs/operations/operations.md

 For now, if the feature gate `NewWorkerPoolHash` _is_ enabled, the same fields are used.
 This behavior might change once MCM supports in-place volume updates.
-If updateStrategy _is_ set to `inPlace` and `NewWorkerPoolHash` _is_ enabled, none of the providerConifg is used to calculate the hash but only the fields mentioned above.
+If updateStrategy _is_ set to `inPlace` and `NewWorkerPoolHash` _is_ enabled, all the fields mentioned above except of the providerConifg are used.